wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 ## Recommendations / decision points

+At this stage, the most useful outcome is for you to pick a direction that matches your appetite for protocol changes and future-proofing.
+In particular, the decision hinges on whether we’re comfortable introducing an explicit “event stream” concept now (Option A), or whether we prefer to keep the API smaller and accept more coupling (Option B).

 If you want the cleanest long-term protocol, pick **Option A**:

 - explicit `/events` + `/input` update endpoints